-SThe ITB Student, Si Bolang Team, won 3rd place in the ECOWEEK 2019 National Case Competition at Sultan Agung Islamic University, 25-27 September 2019, Semarang.
-ECOWEEK 2019 National Case Competition carries the theme of Creative Tourism in Destination Development “Millennials Tourism Towards 4.0 Era”.
+ITB students, Si Bolang Team, won the 3rd place in the ECOWEEK 2019 National Case Competition at Sultan Agung Islamic University, 25-27 September 2019, Semarang.
+The theme of ECOWEEK 2019 National Case Competition was Creative Tourism in Destination Development “Millennials Tourism towards 4.0 Era”.
 This competition is a tourism management competition which is held once a year by UNISSULA.
-This year the competition raised issues faced by the Gondoriyo Village area.
-In the village, there is a small waterfall that wants to be the main tourist attraction.
-In collaboration with the Semarang City Tourism Office and UNISSULA, the villagers hope that their village can be empowered.
+This year, the competition raised issues faced by the Gondoriyo Village area.
+In the village, there is a small waterfall being developed as the main tourist attraction.
+Collaborating with Semarang City Tourism Office and UNISSULA, the villagers hope that their village can be empowered.

-The Bolang team consist of Vania Wijaya, Erlangga, and Nicholas King Herijanto, all of whom were SBM ITB students majoring in Management from batch 2020.
+The Bolang team consisted of Vania Wijaya, Erlangga, and Nicholas King Herijanto, all of whom were SBM ITB students majoring in Management from batch 2020.

-“Our team has a high interest in developing tourism in Indonesia because Indonesia does have great potential in the field of tourism,” Vania said.
-“Obviously with proper management and development, our country can become a country with core business in the tourism sector, which will certainly catalyze economic growth,” she added.
+“Our team has a high interest in developing tourism in Indonesia because Indonesia does have a great potential in the field of tourism,” Vania said.
+“Obviously, with proper management and development, our country can become a country with tourism as a core business, which will certainly catalyze economic growth,” she added.

-The Bolang Team brought the idea by formulating a tourism development program called Gondoriyo Integrated Ecopark that united what the region has to offer, starting from the potential of Culinary (Food), Local Culture (Culture), and Potential Nature.
+The Bolang Team proposed the idea by formulating a tourism development program called Gondoriyo Integrated Ecopark uniting what the region has to offer, starting from the potential of Culinary (Food), Local Culture (Culture), and Potential Nature.
 This program is packaged on the basis of Sustainable Tourism, Creative and experience-centered tourism, and rural tourism.
-Integrated Gondoriyo Ecopark consist of 5 main programs: Gondoriyo Travel Diary, Gondoriyo Cultural Festival, Gondoriyo Revitalization, Gondoriyo Culinary Festival, and Gondoriyo Agritourism
+Integrated Gondoriyo Ecopark consists of 5 main programs: Gondoriyo Travel Diary, Gondoriyo Cultural Festival, Gondoriyo Revitalization, Gondoriyo Culinary Festival, and Gondoriyo Agritourism

-Thanks to the ideas that were delivered, the Bolang team finally won 3rd place.
-“Of course we feel grateful to be able to get 3rd place in ECOWEEK 2019.
-We also feel motivated to take part in other competitions to come.”, Erlangga said.
+Thanks to the ideas delivered, Bolang team finally won the 3rd place.
+“Of course we are grateful to get the 3rd place in ECOWEEK 2019.
+We are motivated to take part in other competitions“ Erlangga said.

-Vania said that as management students, the top knowledge they got from this competition was Strategic Management and Marketing, especially in applying the theories in the real world case, especially in the tourism industry.
-“Hopefully in the future we will have another chance to take part in other competitions.”, she said.
+Vania said that as management students, the knowledge they got from this competition was Strategic Management and Marketing, especially in applying the theories in in the tourism industry.
+“Hopefully in the future, we will have another chance to take part in other competitions”, she said.